 Hi, welcome to my Doctor Who block-chain card game article😉

 It must be one of the fascinating parts of NFT game that people can earn profit by playing it.
-So it is very important to understand which kind of NFT card is precious on P2E games' market for the new player.
+So it is very important to understand which kind of NFT card is precious in the P2E games' market for the new player.

 How can we know which card can sell for a higher price?🙄